top of page

 Mainstage Show Audition Tips

 5. Be respectful...even if the other people auditioning aren't.
-The fact is that some people are downright rude to those that they view as competition.
+Some people can be downright rude to those that they view as competition.
 They may give you a terrifying "go away, you stink" vibe.
-It may seem to you that you're not holding the audition panel's interest when you are cold reading, or even that you're being ignored.
-Do not let this affect your performance.
-Just keep a positive attitude and keep going!
-Professionalism always shines through, and C.R.O.W. notices people who are respectful at all times.
+Don’t worry, the audition panel notices everything.
+Do not let anyone else get under your skin.

-7. Practice cold reading before the audition.
+8. Practice cold reading before the audition.
 Grab a newspaper, a magazine, a novel, or a script and practice reading aloud in a nice, clear voice.
 Can you look down quickly, get the line in your head, and then look up as you deliver it?
 We would love to see your face, so don't hide behind your side (script page) at the audition.
 Lower your side as much as possible, and don't worry if you mess up a word or two.
-It's more important to show us that you can act!
+It's more important to show us that you can act.

-9. Remember to have a good time.
-Let's face it.....all auditions are scary, but if you have a positive attitude, and are willing to accept whatever the outcome will be.... it is half the battle!
-Remember, you may think that you're perfect for the role of _____________, but the panel may have other plans for you.
+11. Be flexible.
+Remember, you may think that you're perfect for the role of _____________, but the audition panel may have other plans for you.
 Be open, be fair, and be professional at all times!
-This includes being supporting of anyone who receives a role that you may have wanted.
+This includes being supporting of anyone who later receives a role that you may have wanted.
 Being a good team player and exhibiting good character is a crucial life skill.
-We stand firm by integrity at C.R.O.W.
+We stand firm by integrity at C.R.O.W. and we notice and reward the students who can learn, grow, show respect to everyone, and become better with practice.
+Nobody is perfect and C.R.O.W. is a place to learn to be your very best!

 Photo Jan 09, 7 45 05 PM.jpg